 What other drugs will affect Binosto?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Binosto, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

-NSAIDs (non-steroidal anti-inflammatory drugs)-- ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.
+NSAIDs (nonsteroidal anti-inflammatory drugs) - ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.

 This list is not complete.
 Other drugs may interact with alendronate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Talk with your doctor about the best dosing schedule for your other medicines.

-More Binosto resources
+More about Binosto (alendronate)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Binosto only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Binosto only for the indication prescribed.

-Copyright 1996-2013 Cerner Multum, Inc. Version: 11.03.
-Revision Date: 2013-05-30, 2:52:14 PM.
+Copyright 1996-2024 Cerner Multum, Inc. Version: 17.01.